Content Produced in Partnership with Travel Kansas

 There’s Incredible Nature Around Every Turn

 Kansas gets a bad wrap for being a lot of flat farmland in Middle America, but there’s heart in the heartland.
 If you venture beyond the highways and byways, there are plenty of hidden gems to uncover.
 The Sunflower State is aptly named with wildflowers aplenty (even lining some of the roads), while ancient fossils and chalk beds create natural sculptures hidden down country roads at Monument Rocks and Castle Rock.
-Lush greens can be seen at the Arikaree Breaks, while deep red hills and bluffs make up the Gypsum Hills.
-If that’s not enough for you to explore, the state is sprinkled with 26 state parks, 108 wildlife areas, and a smattering of other protected wilderness areas around every corner of the plains.
+Lush greens can be seen at the Arikaree Breaks, while deep red hills and bluffs make up the Gypsum Hills and the Konza.
+If that’s not enough for you to explore, the state is sprinkled with 26 state parks, 108 wildlife areas, and a smattering of other protected wilderness areas around every corner of the plains with plenty of adventures to be found.

 Small Town Charm

 There’s something to be said for places where everyone knows your name.
-Small town life can be refreshing if you push the stigma aside.
+While there are plenty of options for weekend getaways in Kansas, small town life can be refreshing if you push the stigma aside.
 It’s nice not to have to lock your doors at night and to be in a place where everyone genuinely wants to get to know you.
 In Medicine Lodge, the town to-do was the local baseball game.
 In Quinter and Greensburg, it’s cooling off at the old-school soda fountain.
 Driving through the farmland can be therapeutic, watching the wheat gently blowing in the breeze — I’ll take that over blaring horns, endless construction and road-rage fueled traffic any day.
 I’m definitely a city girl but rural life can be a much-needed reset.
 Everyone I met seemed to swear by it.

 They’re Resilient as Hell